ch3ryllam/show-attend-tell/README.md

 ## Reimplementation Details

-**Architecture.** We implement the encoder-decoder framework from the paper.
-The encoder is a pretrained CNN producing annotation vectors `a = {a1, ..., aL}`, one per spatial location.
-The decoder is an LSTM that generates one word per timestep conditioned on a context vector `zˆt` derived from attention over the encoder features, the previous hidden state, and the previous word.
+**Architecture.** A pretrained CNN encoder extracts spatial visual features, while an LSTM decoder generates captions one word at a time conditioned on the previous hidden state, previous word, and an attention-derived context vector $\hat{z}_t.$

-**Encoder.** We support two feature extractors, both pretrained on ImageNet and frozen during training:
+**Encoder.** We evaluate two feature extractors, both pretrained on ImageNet and frozen during training:
-- **VGG-19** (original paper): features extracted before the final pooling layer → 14×14 spatial map, `L=196`, `D=512`
+- **VGG-19** (original paper)
-- **ResNet-50** (our addition): features from the final convolutional block → 7×7 spatial map, `L=49`, `D=2048`
+- **ResNet-50** (our extension)

-**Soft Attention.** The context vector is a weighted sum over spatial features.
-It is fully differentiable and trained end-to-end via backpropagation.
-We include the doubly stochastic regularization term from the paper to encourage the model to attend to all image regions over the course of generation.
+**Soft Attention.** The context vector is computed as a weighted sum over spatial features.
+This variant is fully differentiable and trained end-to-end via backpropagation.
+We additionally include the doubly stochastic regularization term from the paper to encourage attention over all image regions during generation.

-**Hard Attention.** At each timestep, the model samples a single spatial location from the attention distribution instead of computing a weighted average over all regions.
-Because this sampling operation is non-differentiable, the model is trained using REINFORCE with a moving-average baseline and entropy regularization to reduce variance and encourage exploration.
+**Hard Attention.** At each timestep, the model samples a single spatial location instead of attending over all regions.
+Because sampling is non-differentiable, the model is trained using REINFORCE with a moving-average baseline and entropy regularization for variance reduction and exploration.

-**Decoder.** Output is computed via a deep output layer.

-**Training.** We used teacher forcing, RMSProp, and beam search with beam size 7.
-Early stopping is performed on BLEU-4.
+**Training.** We use teacher forcing, RMSProp, dropout ($p=0.5$), beam search decoding (beam size $7$), and early stopping on BLEU-4.

-**Dataset.** We use Flickr8k, which consists of 8,000 images with 5 human-annotated captions each, using the standard train/val/test splits.
+**Dataset.** We evaluate on Flickr8k, which contains $8{,}000$ images paired with $5$ human-annotated captions each using the standard train/validation/test splits.

 ---